cvdg/rdwk/README.md

-# rdwk
-Roadwork - Backup software
+# rdwk: Roadwork - Backup software

+Everybody has his own backup solution.
+Why should I be different?

+## To Do

+* `rsync` files to central host
+* `tar | gpg` files on central host and store the encrypt archive on a external USB harddisk
+* store a external USB harddisk offsite